 Whether you're planning a trip to Clarksville this summer or live here and are looking for ways to fill some of those long summer days, here are some ideas for free activities -- in no particular order -- that the whole family can enjoy.
 What others have you discovered?
-Share your favorites with comments below or by tagging us in your InstaGram or Twitter photos with #visitclarksvilletn.
+Share your favorites with comments below or by tagging us in your InstaGram or Twitter photos with #visitclarksvilletn, or upload photos directly here.

 This full-block urban park is a kid’s delight.
-An imagination playground with a collection of large blue foam parts, allows kids to create a play space that is constantly built and re-built by their imaginations.
+An imagination playground with a collection of large blue foam parts allows kids to create a play space that is constantly built and re-built by their imaginations.
 Kids also love the water features – a small river replica, a delta area and small protruding fountains make this a summer favorite.
-Kids of all ages enjoy free concerts in the summer and ice skating in the winter.
+The whole family will enjoy free concerts on the first and third Fridays, May - October.
 Plus, there’s plenty of room for free play and shaded spots for a picnic.
+Downtown Commons.

 About 25 pieces of public art dot the downtown and surrounding areas – “about” because it’s an ever-increasing number!
 From murals to fountains to sculptures and statues, a tour of Clarksville’s public art is both educational and entertaining.
 Maybe most impressive is the 120’ x 40’ “Clarksville Starry Night” mural at 420 Madison St. by artist Olasubomi Aka-Bashorum.
 Or, if you’re a sports fan, make sure to see Wilma Rudolph and Pat Head Summitt in Liberty Park.
 For a handy guided walking tour, use the Visit Clarksville app, select the Public Art Tour, pick what you want to see, and we’ll map it and give you walking or driving directions.